olcf/olcf-user-docs/systems/rhea_user_guide.rst

 on the compute nodes allocated by the batch system.

-Batch scripts can be submitted for execution using the ``qsub`` command.
+Batch scripts can be submitted for execution using the ``sbatch`` command.
 For example, the following will submit the batch script named ``test.slurm``: